NVIDIAGameWorks/Falcor/Docs/Usage/Scene-Formats.md

 # Scene Formats

+## USD Scene Files

+Starting with version 5.0 Falcor includes an experimental importer for Universal Scene Description (USD) files.

+The `UsdPreviewSurface` material model is partially supported by mapping to Falcor's `StandardMaterial` at load time.

+## FBX/GLTF Scene Files

-Falcor uses [Assimp](https://github.com/assimp/assimp) as its core asset loader and can load all file formats Assimp supports by default.
+Falcor uses [Assimp](https://github.com/assimp/assimp) as its asset loader for FBX and GLTF scenes.
+It can load all other file formats Assimp supports by default, but support may be more limited.

+All loaded material data is mapped to Falcor's `StandardMaterial` at load time.

 From assets, Falcor will import:
 - Scene Graph